CURRICULUM VITAE

 ________________________________________________________________________

-Organizer, Panel on “Foreign Queens Consort: Borders, Movement, Agency.”
-The Renaissance Society of America.
-Philadelphia, PA.
-April 2021.
+Organizer, Panel on “Foreign Queens Consort: Borders, Movement, Agency,” Renaissance Society of America Conference.
+Online.
+March, 2021.

-Organizer, Panel on “Aristocracy, Agency, Authorship: The Letters of Catherine of Aragon, Mary Sidney, and Henrietta Maria.”
-The Renaissance Society of America.
-Toronto, Ca., March, 2019.
+Organizer, Panel on “Aristocracy, Agency, and Authorship: The Letters of Catherine of Aragon, Mary Sidney, and Henrietta Maria,” Renaissance Society of America Conference.
+Toronto, CA, March, 2019.

-Main Organizer “Agency and Performance: Queen Consorts in Early Modern History and Literature” (co-proposed with Susan Dunn-Henley, Wheaton College, and Jessica Devos, Yale University), Attending to Early Modern Women Conference.
+Organizer, Panel on “Agency and Performance: Queens Consort in Early Modern History and Literature” (co-proposed with Susan Dunn-Henley, Wheaton College, and Jessica Devos, Yale University), Attending to Early Modern Women Conference.
 Milwaukee, WI, June, 2018.

 Chair, Panel on “Rethinking the Shakespearean Body,” Renaissance Society of America.
 Los Angeles, CA. April, 2018.